unicorn-gallery/unicorn/README.md

 Pro tip: You can also enable pretty URLs.
 See the [Slim documentation] on how to enable them for your server.

+### With docker
+1. Open docker-compose.yml in your favorite editor
+2. Set `UNICORN_KEY`, `UNICORN_SECRET` and `UNICORN_ACCESS_TOKEN` to
+   the values shown in your dropbox app's settings page.
+3. (Optional) Expose a different port than 8080
+4. Run `docker-compose up` to start run the application

 ## Customization / Themes

 The gallery uses Twig and is fully customizable via HTML and CSS.